flyteorg/flyte/README.md

 # Features
- - Used at Scale in production by 500+ users at Lyft with more than 400k workflows a month and more than 20+ million container executions per month
+ - Used at Scale in production by 500+ users at Lyft with more than *900k* workflow executed a month and more than *30+* million container executions per month
  - Centralized Inventory of Tasks, Workflows and Executions
+ - Single Task Execution support - Start executing a task and then convert it to a workflow
  - gRPC / REST interface to define and executes tasks and workflows
  - Type safe construction of pipelines, each task has an interface which is characterized by its input and outputs.
 Thus illegal construction of pipelines fails during declaration rather than at runtime